Learning to Deceive Knowledge Graph Augmented Models via Targeted Perturbation: Methods for Targeted KG Perturbation

-We aim to study how a KG's \textit{semantics} (i.e., semantic meaning of relations between entities) and \textit{connectivity} (i.e., structure of connections between entities) contribute to the downstream performance of NSKG models.
-To achieve this, we can measure a model's downstream performance in response to perturbing the KG in various ways.
-While the KG's semantics can be perturbed by altering its relation types, the KG's connectivity can be perturbed by changing its edge connections.
-To this end, we design four graph perturbation heuristics as described below, each involving perturbation of relation types, edge connections, or both.
+We aim to study how a KG's semantics and structure impact KG-augmented models' downstream performance.
+To do so, we measure model performance in response to various forms of targeted KG perturbation.
+While a KG's semantics can be perturbed via its relation types, its structure can be perturbed via its edge connections.
+Therefore, we design five methods --- four heuristic, one RL --- for perturbing KG relation types, edge connections, or both (Fig. \ref{fig:pert_methods}).